 Best area to stay in Tokyo for a first-time visitor?

-Below, you will find a list with my favorite neighborhoods in Tokyo, which I believe offer something for everyone.
+Below, you will find a list with my favourite neighbourhoods in Tokyo, which I believe offer something for everyone.
 I'm going to explain why to pick a particular place, alongside hotel recommendations.
 Asking what is the best place to stay in Tokyo may not be the right question, as each individual place is tailored to your own preferences.
 For example, you might want to enjoy thriving nightlife, in which case you should get a hotel in Shinjuku.
 You might be visiting with your family, hence you should focus on finding a great budget hotel somewhere in a quieter area of Tokyo.

 Shinjuku - The best area for tourists

 Before I go any further, I am going to tell you that Shinjuku is the best area for tourists to stay in Tokyo.
-This is where you will find those giant neon adverts, colorful lit up streets, entertainment establishments and epic street food.
+This is where you will find those giant neon adverts, colourful lit up streets, entertainment establishments and epic street food.
 This is the real heart of Tokyo, and also home to Asia's largest red district.
 I recommend walking around Shinjuku in the evening where you can really see how bright this place really is.
 As always, I recommend all tourists be vigilant around Shinjuku and try to avoid going into dodgy looking establishments, as there are a lot of place being run by the Yakuza.
 When you dig deep, you realise there are a lot of tourist scams going on, especially for those interested in the Japanese sex industry.
-Shinjuku has Japan's largest adult entertainment quarters, which include hostess bars, love hotels, and sex parlors.
+Shinjuku has Japan's largest adult entertainment quarters, which include hostess bars, love hotels, and sex parlours.
 Don't worry, though, there is so much more to Shinjuku than its darker side, being, in my opinion, the best area for tourists, due to its epic skyscrapers, narrow and bright streets large malls and affordable shops.
-If you would only have time for one neighborhood in Tokyo, then Shinjuku should be it.
+If you would only have time for one neighbourhood in Tokyo, then Shinjuku should be it.